Industrial Robotics (Major in Industrial Automation)

 Method of interaction

-Lectures, practical exercises and lab experiments.
+Lectures, practical exercises and lab experiments and simulations.

 Software used in class